righthim/righthim.github.io/index.md

 ---
 __Research interests__

-Differential privacy, Trustworthy machine learning, Synthetic data, federated learning, High-dimensional statistics.
+Differential privacy, Synthetic data, High-dimensional statistics, kernel methods.

 I am interested in implementing a privacy protecting machine learning algorithm and evaluating their performance.
 Also, the unique phenomena occuring in high-dimensional data analysis is another interest.